 What Is A Bro Split?

-Simply put, the typical “bro split” involves hitting each individual muscle group once per week over the course of 4-6 workouts.
+Simply put, with the typical “bro split” you’ll train each muscle once per week over the course of 4-6 workouts.

 There are many different ways this could be laid out, but here’s an example of what it might look like…

 This is just one example of many possibilities.

 Unlike a basic full body routine, upper/lower split or legs/push/pull split, bro splits target just 1 or 2 muscle groups per workout while utilizing a lower overall training frequency for those muscles of just once per week as opposed to the 2 or 3 times per week you’d get from most other popular training approaches.

 (Bro Split Vs. Full Body, Upper Lower Or PPL)